High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

 For the first ``full" term, all $n!/d[g^{(n)}]$ assignments are equivalent since the times $\tau_{1},...,\tau_n$ can be relabeled and the order of operators behind $\mathcal{T}$ does not matter.
 We obtain

 which we will evaluate further in the next subsection.

 For the second ``subtracted" term in Eq.~\eqref{eq:c[f]-c[sub]}, we rewrite the $\sum_{S\subsetneq\{1,...,n\}}$ in Eq.~\eqref{eq:c(n)_ii'(m)-rec} as a sum over subgraphs $g^{(k)} \subsetneq g^{(n)}$ with $k<n$ edges.
 The subgraph $g^{(k)}=\{ e_1^\prime,...,e_k^\prime\}$ still needs to be connected and must contain the terminal vertices $j,j^\prime$.
-This leaves the vacuum graph without terminals $g^{(n)}\backslash g^{(k)}$ which is possibly disconnected.
-There can be more than one ways to get to the same $g^{(k)}$, this multiplicity factor is denoted by $f(g^{(n)},g^{(k)})\in\{1,2,...\}$.
-We refer to Fig.~\ref{fig:VconSubs} for an example showing all possible non-zero subtractions from a particular graph $g^{(6)}$ with $n=6$ edges (left) shown in the 2nd and 3rd column together with their factors $f(g^{(n)},g^{(k)})$ and the $g^{(k)}$ (top), the vacuum graph is shown in the bottom.
-Finally, in the the second line of Eq.~\eqref{eq:c(n)_ii'(m)-rec} there are $\binom{n}{k}$ possibilities to split the imaginary time labels between the first and second average.
+This remaining edges $g^{(n)}\backslash g^{(k)}$ form a vacuum graph without external vertices which is possibly disconnected.
+There can be more than one ways to get to topologically equivalent $g^{(k)}$, this multiplicity factor is denoted by $f(g^{(n)},g^{(k)})\in\{1,2,...\}$.
+We refer to Fig.~\ref{fig:VconSubs} for an example listing all possible non-zero subtractions from a particular graph $g^{(6)}$ with $n=6$ edges (left) shown in the 2nd and 3rd column together with their factors $f(g^{(n)},g^{(k)})$ and the $g^{(k)}$ (top), the vacuum graph $g^{(n)}\backslash g^{(k)}$ is shown in the bottom.
+Finally, in the second line of Eq.~\eqref{eq:c(n)_ii'(m)-rec} there are $\binom{n}{k}$ possibilities to distribute the imaginary time labels between the first and second average.
 Hence we obtain

-We obtain a recursive equation for $c_{g^{(n)}}(i\nu_{m})$ by inserting the graph-resolved version of Eq.~\eqref{eq:c(m)^(n)} for $c_{g^{(k)}}(i\nu_{m})$ into the right-hand side of Eq.~\eqref{eq:c[sub]}.
-This yields